Ironclad Journal icon IRONCLAD JOURNAL

 Download the Legal AI Handbook

-Ethical considerations and challenges
+Ethical considerations

-This obligation includes understanding how AI systems reach their conclusions, the potential for bias or error in their outputs, and the need for ongoing monitoring and adjustment.
+This obligation includes understanding how AI systems reach their conclusions, the potential for bias, hallucinations, or error in their outputs, and the need for ongoing monitoring and adjustment.
 Lawyers must also be mindful of client confidentiality and the security of any client data that is uploaded to or processed by AI platforms.
 Failure to do so could result in serious ethical breaches, potential malpractice liability, and possible disbarment.

 Another key consideration is the issue of transparency and explainability.
 As AI systems become more complex and opaque, it can be challenging for lawyers to fully understand the reasoning behind the outputs they generate.
 This can be particularly problematic in the context of legal proceedings, where the reliability and defensibility of evidence and arguments is crucial.